 OWN set mostly around the Creekside, where the river Ravensbourne touches the strong tides of the nearby Thames.
 This is the latest gentrification frontier in SE London, with developers putting a lot of emphasis on the ‘cultural quarter’: Deptford is now said to be second only to Shoreditch for number of artists, studios, and exhibitions.
 This sounds at least peculiar, since the incoming gentrification has done almost tabula rasa of the affordable places used by independent artists and Goldsmiths art students.
 In this controversial and evolving scenario, OWN provided free access to the ‘commercial Internet’ plus the possibility to experiment with mesh networking for local residents.

 I was fortunate enough to be part of the early stages of this evolving network, hosting a node in my own flat for a few years, and participating to the weekly drop-in workshop called ‘Wireless Wednesday’.
 I have written a paper on the connections between wireless proximity and anonymity vis-a-vis community building – published as a book chapter for Communicating the City (Peter Lange); and another one discussing the intricate connections between city change, gentrification of the area and the independent wireless network – this is now published as ‘Gentrification in the mesh?
 An ethnography of Open Wireless Network (OWN) in Deptford’ for the journal City (Routledge).
 The paper narrates a social history of OWN and unpacks the rapid displacement of working-class residents that the gentrification of Creekside is bringing about.
-Please feel free to download my paper and to feedback your take on this urban change cum smart technologies.
+Please feel free to download my paper.